PostHog/posthog.com/contents/handbook/company/merch-store.md

 ### Individuals

 Create a gift card in [Shopify admin](https://posthog.myshopify.com/admin/gift_cards).
 You can either copy the code, or create a 'new customer' and send them the code directly.
+For contributions we tend to do $50, with no expiration date.

 Alternatively, if you want to send them a specific product via Printfection, you can create a 'New Order' under [this campaign](https://app.printfection.com/account/campaign/manage.php?storeid=304946).